 You can find out more here: AI, Data and Technology PDF

 What is Bark for Schools+?

 Bark for Schools+ is designed for schools seeking extra protection for imminent alerts where a student or others may be at risk.
 With Bark for Schools+, our trained and dedicated specialists make your students’ safety their first priority by alerting you via text, phone, and email when urgent, time-sensitive alerts need to be addressed 24/7.
-Bark for Schools+ also comes workflow improvements and image removal.
+Bark for Schools+ also comes with workflow improvements and G Suite Image Removal.
 You can get peace of mind knowing someone is available 24/7 to alert you to potentially urgent dangers facing your students.

-You can find out more here: More About Bark for Schools+
+You can find out more here: Bark for Schools+

 What is Parent Portal?